AXDOOMER/MeshGlide/README.md

 # FPS_simple (previously a prototype for [KillBox](https://github.com/AXDOOMER/KillBox))

 A simple FPS game that uses GLFW for the graphics and input.
-It is distributed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+It's distributed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 It was a prototype to test the feasibility of a homemade OpenGL engine for [KillBox](https://github.com/AXDOOMER/KillBox).

-It is now under development.
-The goal is to create an engine better than the [KillBox](https://github.com/AXDOOMER/KillBox) engine.
+It's now under development.
+The goal is to create a new engine that's better than the [KillBox](https://github.com/AXDOOMER/KillBox) engine.

 ### Development

-Compile and run on Linux: `g++ *.cpp -std=c++14 -lglfw -lGL -lGLU -lglut -lSDL2 -lSDL2_image-std=c++11 -lglfw -lGL -lGLU -lglut -lSDL -o FPS_simple && ./FPS_simple`
+Compile and run on Linux: `g++ *.cpp -std=c++14 -lglfw -lGL -lGLU -lglut -lSDL2 -lSDL2_image -o FPS_simple && ./FPS_simple $@`

-You may need to remove `physics.cpp`.
-It is preferable to compile and run the program using the `run.sh` script because it is tested.
+It's preferable to compile and run the program using the `run.sh` script because it's tested, but this should work too.

 #### Installation

-Packages that may need to be installed (Debian/Ubuntu): `libglfw3 libglfw3-dev libsdl2-image-2.0-0 libsdl2-image-dev freeglut3 freeglut3-dev libsdl2-2.0-0 libsdl2-dev libsdl2-image-2.0-0 libsdl2-image-dev`
+Packages that may need to be installed under Debian and Ubuntu are: `libglfw3 libglfw3-dev libsdl2-image-2.0-0 libsdl2-image-dev freeglut3 freeglut3-dev libsdl2-2.0-0 libsdl2-dev libsdl2-image-2.0-0 libsdl2-image-dev`

 ### Random screenshots